snst-lab/xocs/README.md

 });
 ```

-> You can also write as below, watching public directory insted of src directory
+You can also write as below, watching public directory insted of src directory.

 ```js
 // Create FTP connection